 LA/Ontario International Airport

 The LA/Ontario International Airport (ONT) Public Safety Division was formed in 1971 after Los Angeles World Airports assumed responsibility for operating the airport.
-This section consists of Airport Safety Officers (APOs) who are sworn officers, fully-trained and state-certified as peace officers, firefighters and emergency medical technicans.
+This section consists of Airport Safety Officers (APOs) who are sworn officers, fully-trained and state-certified as peace officers, firefighters and emergency medical technicians.
 They are tasked with the dual function of meeting Aircraft Rescue and Firefighter (ARFF) mandates, as well as Airport Security mandates of California Federal Rules & Regulations to serve the needs of the airport.
 Many officers are also certified in hazardous materials and urban search and rescue, while others are certified and deployed as explosive detection canine handlers.

-The divsion maintains a 24/7 operation.
+The division maintains a 24/7 operation.
 APOs provide continuous high visibility and law enforcement services to the traveling public, tenants and their employees, and visitors throughout ONT to deter, prevent and suppress criminal activity.

 The division maintains strong partnerships with the airport community and allied public safety agencies at ONT.
 The priority is to provide a high level of law-enforcement service to the travelling public and the local communities surrounding the airport.